The Santa Fe Opera

 Crosby’s vision of starting an opera company to give American singers an opportunity to learn and perform new roles in a setting that allowed ample time to rehearse and prepare each production has been a success.
 At the same time, a program for young singers who were in transition from academic to professional life, the Apprentice Program for Singers, began.
 More than 1,500 aspiring singers have participated in the program.
 Many are professional performers; others are teachers and coaches at major opera companies and universities.
 In 1965, the Apprentice Program for Theater Technicians was added, and it too has become an important training tool.

 John O. Crosby was succeeded as General Director by Richard Gaddes in 2000, who was the General Director of Opera Theatre of Saint Louis, Artistic Administrator of the Santa Fe Opera and President of Grand Center, St. Louis.
 During Mr. Gaddes’ tenure in Santa Fe, he implemented a wide range of new programming, including community-based productions in the off-season and simulcasts at a park in downtown Santa Fe.
-He retired following the 2008 season when Charles MacKay, then General Director of Opera Theatre of Saint Louis, became the third General Director in the Santa Fe opera’s history.
+He retired following the 2008 Season when Charles MacKay, then General Director of Opera Theatre of Saint Louis, became the third General Director in the Santa Fe opera’s history.
 During his tenure, MacKay brought numerous significant works to Santa Fe and worked in collaboration with several opera companies across the United States on co-productions, some of which have been American or world premieres of new operas.
 The Santa Fe Opera presented five world premieres during MacKay’s tenure, including Cold Mountain by Jennifer Higdon (2015) and The (R)evolution of Steve Jobs by Mason Bates (2017).
 In 2018, Robert K. Meya succeeded Mr. MacKay to become the company’s fourth General Director in its 62-year history.
 Prior to his new appointment, Meya served as the opera’s Director of External Affairs.
 When accepting his appointment as General Director, Meya named Alexander Neef as the opera’s first Artistic Director and appointed Harry Bicket, Santa Fe Opera’s Chief Conductor since 2013 and Artistic Director of The English Concert, to be the company’s Music Director.
+In fall of 2023, the company announced contract extensions for Meya, through 2028, and Bicket, through 2026.

 The Santa Fe Opera has a wide array of education and community engagement programs to make opera accessible and appealing to a broad spectrum of the New Mexico population.
-The unique Pueblo Opera Program serves Native American youth from 19 pueblos and three reservations in the state.
+The 2023 Season marked the 50th anniversary of the Pueblo Opera Program, serving Native American youth from 19 pueblos and three reservations in the state.

 The opera has become one of New Mexico’s cultural and economic leaders.
 Its reputation attracts thousands of patrons each year, and its impact on the New Mexico economy has been calculated at more than $200 million each year.